crccheck/recipes/recipes/dan_tat.md

  -- pulse to combine
  + 75g cold water (probably a lot more because my place is so dry) -- process until dough just starts coming together
-= about 430g
- -- divide into two 215g packs
- -- refrigerate for at least 15 minutes

 ## pastry dough (oil dough, water dough)
 freeze to firm, make puff pastry (thirds, fourths, fourths)